 Palden Lhamo Festival is a traditional Tibetan festival on the 15th day of 10th Tibetan lunar month.
 On this day, numerous ladies and girls will gather at Barkhor Street with their most beautiful clothes.

-- Tibet Travel News, Tibet Travel Tips-Gateway Tibet Travel Guide, Tibetan Traditional Festivals
+- Tibet Travel News, Tibet Travel Tips, Tibetan Traditional Festivals

 2017 Sho Dun Festival, usually known for people as the Yogurt Festival or Buddha Unveiling Festival.
 It is an annual festival of Tibet usually held in August.
 In Tibetan calendar, it is the 15th to 24th of the fifth month.
 It generally celebrates in Lhasa city, especially in Norbulingka Palace and Drepung Monastery.
 What’s more, Sho Dun Festival is one of the most popular and important festival in Tibet.
 Where to

-- Tibet Spiritual Tours, Tibet Travel Tips-Gateway Tibet Travel Guide, Tibetan Traditional Festivals
+- Tibet Spiritual Tours, Tibet Travel Tips, Tibetan Traditional Festivals

 Saga Dawa Tour for year 2017 is in the June.
 So we will begin the tour at Lhasa and head to Mt.
 Kailash to see the Saga Dawa ceremony on the 9th of June.